rellyson/data-structures/linked-list/README.md

 ## Common operations

-- `insert`  - Add an element to a linked list.
+- `insert`  - Adds an element to a linked list.
-- `remove` - Remove an element from a linked list.
+- `remove` - Removes an element from a linked list.
 - `search` - Sequentially search for a node in a linked list.
 - `display` - Display linked list data.